ianstormtaylor/slate/docs/concepts/02-nodes.md

 The most important types are the `Node` objects:

 - A root-level `Editor` node that contains the entire document's content.
-- Container `Element` nodes which have semantic meaning in your domain.
+- Container `Element` nodes that have semantic meaning in your domain.
 - And leaf-level `Text` nodes which contain the document's text.

-These three interfaces are combined together to form a tree—just like the DOM.
+These three interfaces are combined to form a tree—just like the DOM.
 For example, here's a simple plaintext value:

 ```javascript
 const editor = {